Signed in as:

 You should exercise the same care over your privacy as you would in any other person-to-person interaction.
 Avoid giving any personally identifying information and remember that no Tea-Mate should ever ask for money, ID or credit card information.
 If (s)he does, please suspend communication and get in touch with us immediately at email@example.com.

-If you live in or attend college in CT or at Amherst College in MA, we welcome you to join our fall 2021 Community!
+If you live in or attend college in CT or at Amherst College in MA, we welcome you to join our spring 2023 Community!

-We're excited to be including students from the University of Connecticut, Central Connecticut State University, and Amherst College in the fall 2021 community.
+We're excited to have students from the University of Connecticut, Central Connecticut State University, Trinity College, Wesleyan University, and Amherst College participating in the spring 2023 community.

 We are capping participation at 50 older adults and 50 younger adults.

-The fall 2021 community will last for approx.12 weeks beginning in early September 2021 and continuing through December 2.
+The spring 2023 community will last for approx.12 weeks beginning in mid-February 2023 and continuing through the end of April.

-After that time, we'll reach out to you to see if you'd like to continue your community participation for another approximate 12-week period beginning in February 2022, and will thereafter offer you future multi-week sessions going forward.
+After that time, check out one of our on-line newsletters or this website to sign up to continue your community participation for another approximate 12-week period beginning in September 2023.